https://www.humantruth.info/czech_republic.html

 Health:

-Czechia does relatively well in encouraging good health, compared to many other countries.
-Czechia comes in the best 20 in its immunizations take-up35 (amongst the highest in Europe).
+Czechia has some poor policies and cultural issues which cause some public health problems.
+Czechia comes in the best 20 in its immunizations take-up35 (one of the best in Europe).
 It does better than average for its adolescent birth rate36, its average life expectancy13, its food aid and health contributions and WHO compliance37 and in its fertility rate16.
-But, things could still be better.
-Czechia does worse than average in its suicide rate38.
-It falls into the worst-performing 20 for its smoking rate39.
-And finally, it is second-from-the-bottom in terms of its alcohol consumption rate40.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+But, things still need to improve in Czechia.
+Czechia does worse than average for its suicide rate38.
+It falls into the worst 20 for its smoking rate39 and in the prevalence of overweight adults40 (amongst the worst in Europe).
+And finally, it is second-from-the-bottom in its alcohol consumption rate41.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Czechia improved by +7.8yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
 Czechia has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
 Its peak fertility rate was 2.46 in 1974.Life Expectancy Higher is better13 | ||

 ---|---|---|